 - Having a current Food Handler's permit;

 - Agreeing to complete and submit proof of a minimum of eight hours additional training related to child care issues every two years.

-If you meet the training requirements for Step 1 of the Oregon Registry you automatically meet the Enhanced Rate Training requirements.
 The enhanced rate will take effect no later than 60 days after your name has been added to the Oregon Registry.